Sample SOW Contract: The Statement of Work

 An Example Contract for the Freelance Writer

-You may know the importance of having a contract between you and your freelance clients, but have you considered what exactly may be the best kind, and what such a contract looks like?
-You may want to consider the SOW contract.
+You may know the importance of having a contract between you and your freelance clients, but have you considered what exactly the best kind looks like?

-The SOW contract is often used versus a more formal contract.
-This is particularly true in the case of non-profit or education-based clients, but the sample below is from a private company who simply prefers a simpler format.
+The SOW contract is often used in place of a more formal contract.
+This is particularly true in the case of non-profit or education-based clients.
+However, the sample below can easily be used by a private company who simply prefers a simpler format.
 In addition, when more concrete work and specific requirements are in place, these assignments are often best covered with the SOW, as it tends to spell out details clearly.

-Following is a sample Statement of Work provided by a former client (but significantly changed or redacted, of course!).
-You'll notice that it has many of the same details as other contract formats, such as deliverables, due dates and so on.
+You'll notice that the sample below has many of the same details as other contract formats, such as deliverables due dates and so on.

 Statement of Work

-Edits: Each translated document may be returned to you once for editing at the sole discretion of (name).
+Edits: Each translated document may be returned to you once for editing at the sole discretion of (fill in the name).
 Edits will be avoided at all costs and are not anticipated except in extreme circumstances.
-Edits will be performed by you within 72 hours of return, or forfeiture of 50% payment for the document will ensue.
+Edits will be performed by you within 72 hours of return, or forfeiture of 50 percent payment for the document will ensue.

-Rights, Disclosures, Non-compete: You hold no copyrights to materials created.
+Rights, Disclosures, Non-Compete: You hold no copyrights to materials created.
 You agree to public non-disclosure of (name's) rates, processes, and client lists.
-You agree to refrain from competing with (name) for for same client (if subcontracted) during course of this contract ending May 10, 2010.
+You agree to refrain from competing with (fill in the name) for the same client (if subcontracted) during the course of this contract ending May 10, 2018.

-Execution by Counterparts/Facsimile.
-This SOW may be executed and delivered in counterparts by facsimile, each of which so executed and delivered counterpart is original, and such counterparts, together, shall constitute but the same instrument.
-Each of the parties hereto agrees to additionally execute, and deliver, original copies of this agreement circulated subsequent to its initial execution and delivery by facsimile.
+Execution by Counterparts/Facsimile: This SOW may be executed and delivered in counterparts by facsimile, each of which so executed and delivered counterpart is original.
+Such counterparts, together, shall constitute the same instrument.
+Additionally, each of the parties hereto agrees to execute and deliver original copies of this agreement circulated subsequent to its initial execution and delivery by facsimile.